iwillspeak/Parsegen/README.md

 # Parsegen

+** This project is super old, and hasn't been supported for many years. **

 Parsegen is an automatic parser generator.
 It reads in definitions in BNF and creates a top-down parser with one-symbol lookahead.
 Currently it supports outputting parsers in *c* and *Ruby*, although the ruby support is in it's early days.

 Parsegen reads in files that describe LL(1) grammars and outputs a top-down hand-editable automaton that parses them.